-Qualifications: Batchelor of Science, Business

-Experience: Jeff Stiely has consulted for over thirty years in strategy design and implementation.
-His clients include CEO's and their executive teams at firms such as Wal\Mart, Tiffany & Co, & the Gap in the US; Armani in Italy; Aeon Group in

-Japan, and Westfield in Australia.
+Title Non-Executive Director Qualifications Bachelor of Science, Business implementation.
+His clients include CEO's and their executive teams at firms such as WalMart, Tiffany & Co, & the Gap in the US; Armani in Italy; Aeon Group in Japan, and Westfield in Australia.